I'm very thankful to have the opportunity to visit my family and get some rest this December!

 With Ali, Sharon, and Megan outside of Girassol, the charity shop which serves as a local center for outreach and provides funds for projects in Mozambique.

-While in the Girassol shop, Donald, the UK Director for OMS, who has visited Mozambique, stopped by to say hello :)
+While in the Girassol shop, Donald, the UK Director for OMS, who has visited Mozambique, stopped by to say hello.

-Then we visited the Nkateko office.
+We visited the Nkateko office.

 Nkateko, is a project that encourages Mozambicans to grow in their faith and equips them with opportunities to provide for themselves and their families through the teaching and making of jewelry and crafts.